Orange Beach and it’s neighbor, Gulf Shores, are one of the country’s worst kept secrets.

 When we were kids, my sister and I bickered the way only siblings can.
 We fought on all of our family vacations about things like who got the “best” seat in the minivan or who got to pick the TV show at the hotel (hey, we didn’t have cable at home!).

 We’re all grown up now, but it’s safe to say we still have very different personalities.
-Finding somewhere that lets you stay busy and active — or to do nothing at all — is harder than you think.
-We needed somewhere that could balance both without packing up and moving to a second destination and let me tell you, that’s one thing that Orange Beach does best.
+Finding somewhere that lets you stay busy and active — or do nothing at all — is harder than you think.
+We needed somewhere that balanced my ambition with her fondness for downtime without packing up and moving to a second destination.
+Let me tell you, that’s one thing that Orange Beach does best.

-The region manages to pack in plenty of sightDOING (more on that below!) to keep my adventurous spirit happy, but it also is great for that chill-time my sister and I desperately needed.
+The region packs in plenty of sightDOING (more on that below!) to keep my adventurous spirit happy, but is also great for the chill-time we desperately needed.
 It’s not just about the beach, either; in fact, our visit was particularly cold and rainy so out of four days, we only spent 20 minutes on the beach and still had a fabulous time.

 Of course, if you have better weather, that glorious ocean is icing on the cake!